home-assistant/addons/ssh/DOCS.md

 ## How to use

-This add-on enables two main features to your Home Assistant installation:
+This add-on adds two main features to your Home Assistant installation:
-- a Terminal that you can use from your browser, and
+- a web terminal that you can use from your browser, and
 - enable connecting to your system using an SSH client.

-Regardless of how you connect (using the web Terminal or using an SSH client), you end up in this add-on's container.
+Regardless of how you connect (using the web terminal or using an SSH client), you end up in this add-on's container.
 The Home Assistant configuration directory is located on the path `/config`.

 This add-on comes bundled with [The Home Assistant CLI](https://www.home-assistant.io/hassio/commandline/).
 Try it out using: